Return

 Reply to "COMPUTER and GAME Workshop Lessons and Ideas for Man Let Down through Roof"

-Man Let Down Through the Roof - Thoughts on "stretcher" games
+Man Let Down Through the Roof - "Mat and Stretcher" games

 And some ideas on how to make a stretcher game work.

-Navigate an obstacle course.
-Through discussion, clearly label the obstacles with names of "things which get in the way of us helping others", and "things which keep us from believing Jesus", and "problems we have that Jesus can help us with".
-Do it as a race/relay, letting everyone have their fun, then return to each station for some talk.
+Students pull a teammate sitting on a blanket through an obstacle course (tables, chairs, brooms).
+As prep, discuss and label the obstacles with names of "things which get in the way of us helping others", and "things which keep us from believing Jesus", and "problems we have that Jesus can help us with."
+Decide how many teammates need to be pulled through the obstacle course (maybe everyone gets a turn), then after playing, return to each station for some talk.

 This time the blanket stretcher is over the student's head, and their friends are behind them verbally guiding them through the obstacles.
 Through discussion ahead of time, have the students label the obstacles with ideas, such as: "navigating through temptations", "navigating through our busy schedules to get to church", "making Jesus important in your life", "finding time to pray for forgiveness", "forgiving others".
 The point is that our FRIENDS can help bring us to Jesus.